M365 FACULTY and STAFF

 Once BCC IT replaces your old email, you can securely store all your files, photos, and documents with one terabyte of cloud storage in one drive.
 That’s equivalent to about 300,000 images or a million documents.
 You have the ability to share and collaborate in real time with family and friends across devices, no matter if you’re at home or on the go.
 You’ll obtain 1 TB of OneDrive cloud storage where you can back up and access your files and photos across all your devices, from anywhere.
 Save your Office documents to OneDrive to enable AutoSave and easy sharing.
 You will stay secure with Microsoft’s advanced security system.
 Built in ransomware detection and recovery protects your files against digital attacks, and two-step identity verification in your Personal Vault.
 Protect against scams, viruses, and malware with data encryption and automatic deactivation of unsafe links in Outlook and more.

-BCC faculty and staff email is tentatively scheduled to begin transition to the Microsoft Cloud the week of January 16, 2023.
-Once CUNY confirms a specific date to begin the migration, we will let you know.
+BCC faculty and staff email is scheduled to begin transition to the Microsoft Cloud on March 7, 2023.

 The project includes two phases: